 If you would like to learn more about the H-1B visa, please continue to read our article, part of our guide on US visa types.
-If you are an employer or an employee working with an employer and you know that you need help with the H-1B visa process, please contact us.
+Moreover, if you are an employer or an employee working with an employer and you know that you need help with the H-1B visa process, please contact us.
 We have filed numerous H-1B visa applications for employers in our usual service area, Montana, North Dakota and Wyoming.
 However, immigration law is federal and we can help you wherever you are located.

 H-1B Visa Overview

 Currently, the H-1B visa program works as a kind of lottery.
-If you are unaware of this, we suggest first reviewing our description of the lottery problem.
+If you are unaware of this, we therefore suggest first reviewing our description of the lottery problem.
 If you understand the current conditions, please read on.